zushiEdu/Caved/README.md

     5. Cave data is stored as objects
 6. Custom ascii characters?
     1. This could be acompalished by making a custom font and having the game use that font

+#### Known Bugs
+1. Sometimes when mining blocks it adds one of that item to the inventory without actually mining it
+    1. This lets blocks to be picked up more than one time(s)